innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_03.md

 ```

 <!-- #region student=true -->
-*Your notes and observations on what happens when the programme is executed.*
+*Your notes and observations on what happens when the program is executed.*
 <!-- #endregion -->

-The previous programme is based on one of the earlier Braitenberg programmes in which the robot attempts to turn towards the bright light source.
+The previous program is based on one of the earlier Braitenberg programmes in which the robot attempts to turn towards the bright light source.
 This corresponds to the thing "get selenium" instruction.

 <!-- #region tags=["alert-success"] -->
-By inspection of the programme, you might be wondering: what happens if we set `error = intensity_left - intensity_right`?
+By inspection of the program, you might be wondering: what happens if we set `error = intensity_left - intensity_right`?
 Can you make a prediction about that?
 Is your prediction likely to be affected by the starting point and orientation of the robot?
 Try it and see!
 <!-- #endregion -->

 But what happens if we add a further rule that causes the robot to shy away from the selenium if things are too hot?

-Download and the following programme and observe what happens:
+Download and the following program and observe what happens:

 ```python
 %%sim_magic_preloaded -b Radial_red -p -r Small_Robot_Wide_Eyes